rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20230423_New York Times Podcasts.md

 *  Still others were bloody, or they should have been white.
 *  These were signs of valor in Ivrea.
 *  According to several team leaders I spoke to, people wanted to get bruised.
-*  In fact, you'd periodically spot some gung-ho aron-cherry standing stock still behind a
+*  In fact, you'd periodically spot some gung-ho aron cherry standing stock still behind a
 *  carriage with his face raised toward the throwers to invite a direct hit, like a man who'd been
 *  confined indoors for years, hypnotized by the heat of the sun.
 *  And among the many patches I'd spot sewn onto people's jerseys was one with the same figure